 Grades, behavior, and absenteeism will be monitored once a student is admitted.
 To remain eligible to attend school in BCSD, students are expected to maintain appropriate behavior.
 Flagrant or serious discipline issues or repeated disciplinary issues will not be tolerated, and cause students' eligibility to be terminated.
 Furthermore, to remain eligible for enrollment at BCSD, out-of-district students are expected to attend school on a regular basis.
 Excessive absenteeism may result in the student's enrollment being terminated.
-Out-of-district students are expected to maintain a "C" average, make satisfactory progress toward promotion, completion, or graduation, and maintain grade level achievement on standardized tests.
+Out-of-district students are expected to maintain grade level achievement on standardized tests.
 Any out-of-district student who fails to meet these criteria may be subject to termination of enrollment.